Video Content Marketing: Strategy and Examples

 Website

-It's highly recommended to host your videos on strategic pages of your website, such as: product pages, landing or sales pages and blog posts.
-This is a very effective way to increase the time that your visitors spend on your website and boost your conversion rates.
+It's highly recommended to host your content on strategic pages of your website, such as: product pages, landing or sales pages and blog posts.
+This is a very effective way to increase how long your visitors spend on your website and boost your conversion rates.

 YouTube

-With over 2 Billion logged-in users visiting YouTube each month, YouTube is THE video platform to publish promotional videos.
-However, to be successful on YouTube, you will need to tune in to all the YouTube best practices such as: adding catchy titles, using relevant tags, and including a well-designed final screen – to increase the time viewers spend on your channel.
+With over 2 Billion logged-in users visiting YouTube each month, YouTube is THE video platform to publish .
+However, to be successful on YouTube or ace YouTube B2B marketing, you’ll need to tune in to all the YouTube best practices such as: adding catchy titles, using relevant tags, and including a well-designed final screen – to increase how long viewers spend on your channel.

 Social media platforms

 If your target audience hangs out on social media, video provides the perfect opportunity to grab their attention.
-Whether it's Instagram, Facebook, LinkedIn, TikTok, or Twitter – each social media platform offers you the option to upload your videos natively, which increases visibility and distribution even further.
+Whether it's Instagram, Facebook, LinkedIn, TikTok, or Twitter – each social platform offers you the option to upload them natively, which increases visibility and distribution even further.

 Online ads

-On Facebook Ads, LinkedIn Ads or Twitter Ads the video format is a hit.
-With a click-through rate 7.5 times higher than traditional display ads, video will give your online advertising strategy a major boost and could increase your conversions.
+On Facebook, LinkedIn, or Twitter Ads, video is a hit.
+With a click-through rate 7.5 times higher than traditional display ads, this format will give your online advertising plan a major boost and could increase your conversions.

 Emails and newsletters